 What do you do when you see a film series succeed?
 Applaud it?
 Or try to outright ape it and make your own version?
 Well, the ten folks on this list did the latter.
 Would you really want to enrage Freddy Krueger?

-- Night Killer: Imagine this: Claudio Fragasso wasn’t content with writing an Aliens/Terminator ripoff like Shocking Dark or blowing minds with Troll 2.
-Nope, he created this film, which takes the Italian title of The Texas Chainsaw Massacre (Non Aprite Quella Porta 3 or Don’t Open the Door 3) while giving us a killer with a bargain basement Freddy mask and claws.
-Pure Italian scum movie making magic.
+2. Night Killer: Imagine this: Claudio Fragasso wasn’t content with writing an Aliens/Terminator ripoff like Shocking Dark or blowing minds with Troll 2.
+Nope, he created this film, which takes the Italian title of The Texas Chainsaw Massacre (Non Aprite Quella Porta 3 or Don’t Open the Door 3) while giving us a killer with a bargain-basement Freddy mask and claws.
+Pure Italian scum movie-making magic.

-- Satan’s Bed: Have you just wanted Freddy to dress up, throwing on a white button up and stonewash jeans while he throws up fireballs?
+3. Satan’s Bed: Have you just wanted Freddy to dress up, throwing on a white button up and stonewashed jeans while he throws up fireballs?
 Good news.
 This movie has you covered.

 4. Mahakaal: A killer becomes a demon that torments the family and friends of Anita in revenge for his death, which was caused by her police-officer father.
 In other words, A Nightmare on Elm Street, India – The Mix Tape, with bits and pieces of all of your favorite series moments, plus, you know, dance numbers and a Michael Jackson impersonator.